kestra-io/docs/content/blogs/2024-04-18-credit-agricole-use-case.md

 ---
 title: "Credit Agricole automating and managing their infrastructure workflows with Kestra"
-description: "The Crédit Agricole Groupe Infrastructure Platform is using Kestra to automate their infrastructure automation"
+description: "The Crédit Agricole Groupe Infrastructure Platform is using Kestra to automate their infrastructure workflows"
 date: 2024-04-18T08:00:00
 category: Company News
 author: